marbl/ModDotPlot/README.md

 `-f / --fasta <file>`

 Fasta files to input.
 Multifasta files are accepted.
 Interactive mode will only support a maximum of two sequences at a time.

+`-b / --bed <.bed file>`

+Input bedfile used for dotplot annotation (note: this is not the same as the paired-end bed file produced by ModDotPlot).
+If selected, this will produce an annotated bedtrack image `_ANNOTATION.svg`.
+Name in the bedfile must match the name of the fasta sequence header (or input, if `-l` is used instead) in order to produce a correct bed track.

 `-k / --kmer <int>`